JustNewsNC/ECE309-UNO/README.md

 1) Players can see previous player's hands in the terminal history.
 (Unable to delete terminal history)
 2) The program is limited to 4 players.
 (A standard UNO deck is fit for up to 4 players, and this program only utilizes one deck)
 3) Readibility and general UX could use further improvement.

+### Potential issues
+Due to no unit testing or systematic debugging, there may be errors/bugs present not caught in our manual testing.